softwaresaved/byte-sized-rse/episodes/33-feature-branch.md

 :::::::::::::::::::::::::::::::::::::: questions

 - How do I use Git to create and work on a feature branch?
-- How do I push my branch changes to GitHub?
+- How do I push my local branch changes to GitHub?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Create and use new a feature branch in our repository to working on an issue
+- Create and use new a feature branch in our repository to work on an issue
 - Fix issue and commit changes to the feature branch
 - Push the new branch and its commits to GitHub